Rajpratik71/sheepdog-wiki/Sheepdog-Block-Device-(SBD).md

 We control the device the same way as RBD.

 <pre>
-# associate vdi 'test' to /dev/sbd0, assume your have sheep daemon listening on localhost
+# associate vdi 'test' to /dev/sbd0
+# sheep daemon must not run on localhost
-$ echo 127.0.0.1 7000 test > /sys/bus/sbd/add
+$ echo 192.168.10.20 7000 test > /sys/bus/sbd/add

 # list the mapped devices
-$ cat /sys/buf/sbd/list
+$ cat /sys/bus/sbd/list
 0 test

 # remove the device sbd0